microbiomedata/NMDC_documentation/decisions/0010-sunsetting-sandbox.md

 ## Considered Options

 * Solution 1
 Provide a "delete this submission" button.
-So the sandbox NEVER gets wiped.
-People can just delete their submissions when they're read
+    - Sandbox NEVER gets wiped.
+People can just delete their submissions when they're ready

 * Solution 2
 Extend the time.
-    - Submissions are deleted ever quarter
+    - Submissions are deleted ever quarter?
-    - Submissions are deleted 90 days after creation
+    - Submissions are deleted 90 days after creation?
     - Should provide a warning?
 How?
-    - Add a "trash" where people can restore the submission for so many days after deletion
+    - Add a "trash" where people can restore the submission for so many days after deletion?

 * Solution 3
 Add a "delete this is a test" check box to the production site & those get deleted every so many days
-    - This checkbox can be check after the fact so it's not deleted until someone says they want it to be.
+    - This checkbox can be checked after the fact so it's not deleted until someone says they want it to be.
-    - I think a LOT of people make test submission and forget about them, so I would like the ability to delete them & send a notice
+    - I think a LOT of people make test submission and forget about them, so the NMDC team should have the ability to delete them & send a notice

 ## Decision Outcome